Anders Fogh Rasmussen: 2014

 Azerbaijani President Ilham Aliyev with Rasmussen in Brussels, on 15 January 2014.

 On 28 March 2014, Jens Stoltenberg was nominated as Rasmussen's successor as secretary-general.
 He was to take office on 1 October 2014.

 During the first week of April, the Foreign Ministers met at Brussels NATO HQ.

 On 6 April, Rasmussen wrote an op-ed piece in London's The Daily Telegraph to warn allies to invest in their armed forces, and to maintain that "Russia's illegal aggression against Ukraine and its continued breach of international law" were clear.
 Russian Foreign Ministry blamed Rasmussen for his "active employment of double standards."

 On 15 April, an EU Defence Ministers' meeting took place in Luxembourg with the Secretary-General.
 The next day, the Defence Ministers meeting of the North Atlantic Council was convened, one day in advance of the meeting in Geneva between Russia, Ukraine, the US and the EU over the Annexation of Crimea by the Russian Federation.
 Rasmussen said: "NATO's core task is to protect and defend our Allies.
 We have already taken a series of steps, including enhancing our Air Policing mission in the Baltic States, and AWACS surveillance flights over Poland and Romania...
 We will have more planes in the air, more ships on the water, and more readiness on the land.
 For example, air policing aircraft will fly more sorties over the Baltic region.
 Allied ships will deploy to the Baltic Sea, the Eastern Mediterranean and elsewhere, as required.
 Military staff from Allied nations will deploy to enhance our preparedness, training and exercises.
 Our defence plans will be reviewed and reinforced."

 In June 2014, Rasmussen claimed that Russia "engaged actively with so-called non-governmental organisations – environmental organisations working against shale gas – to maintain European dependence on imported Russian gas", without providing evidence for this claim.

+Greenland crisis

+In response to the Greenland crisis in 2026, Rasmussen said the U.S. actions are widely seen as a betrayal in Denmark.
+Rasmussen emphasized that Greenland is not for sale, that Greenlanders don't want to become part of the U.S. and that the only way for the U.S. to take it would be to invade the Kingdom of Denmark and destroy NATO.
+He said Denmark has no other choice than to defend its territory, and that non-resistance is not an option.
+He further said that Trump is "the biggest threat to world peace."
+He also suggested the establishment of a "European NATO" without the U.S.